 3. Office disassembly & assembly

 Your office infrastructure is a combination of interconnected computer systems, furniture and paper work (and the occasional potted plant!).
-There are many elements that require disassembly – computers, desks, AV equipment, and full filing cabinets to name a few.
-Having the requisite knowledge to dissemble and assemble these items is very important.
+There are many elements that require disassembling – computers, desks, AV equipment, and full filing cabinets to name a few.
+It is vital to possess the requisite knowledge to dissemble and assemble these items.

 4. Packing service & packing materials

-Making sure your office if packed suitably is vital.
-Don’t leave this to chance, make sure you use a professional packing service for all business critical items; ensuring they arrive at their destination as they left it – in perfect working order.
+Ensuring that your office is packed suitably is crucial.
+Do not leave this to chance, make certain that you use a professional packing service for all business critical items; assuring that they arrive at their destination in perfect working order.

-Some delivery companies offer a packing service, and generally they can provide packing materials too.
+Some delivery companies offer a packing service, and can generally provide packing materials too.

 5. Sustainable disposal

-Often overlooked, but vitally important, is disposal of any surplus office equipment, furniture, paper work, or packing materials.
-If you have a policy in place already your delivery company should ensure any waste is disposed of inline with it.
+Often overlooked, but an instrumental process, is the disposal of any surplus office equipment, furniture, paper work, or packing materials.
+If you have a policy in place already, your delivery company should ensure that any waste is disposed of inline with it.
 If not; your removal company should have a policy at hand.